sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 02.04.2023

+Today is Sunday.
+Rest day actually.
+But i had rest enough Alhamdulillah , and i need to push myself.
+I only finished with icons in HBS project.
+That's a bad news.
+But now i'll try my best to improve it.

+////////

+////////
 date: 01.04.2023

 Today is first day of april.
 Time is 0:04.
 I think i finish html part of HBS project.